Upcoming Board Meeting Agenda

 Board Meeting Minutes

-Avalon Board Elections happen annually at our Annual Board Meeting in February or March.
+Avalon Board Elections happen annually at our Annual Board Meeting in May.
 For more information, see Avalon School Board Bylaws.

 Current Board Members

 Our family has been at Avalon since our son was in 6th grade.
 He is in the High School now and I am eager to be more involved in supporting the school’s overall sustainability and deepening commitment to equity and anti-racism, and leadership in education, especially in this moment of deep change in the world.